 While you can read online testimonials and ratings, there’s nothing like having a conversation with someone who’s been in your position with this company.
 Eric Casaburi, CEO and founder of the Retro Fitness gym franchise, said that you should learn as much as you can about the experiences of a vendor’s previous and existing clientele.

 The right questions will help you find a B2B vendor with the perfect balance of previous experience and current support capacity.

 Think you’re ready to make a deal?
 Here are a few more tips for forging and keeping a successful partnership.

-Talk to other small business owners.
 If you’re entering your first business partnership, you may not know all the ins and outs of working with another company.
 Talking to other business owners in your industry who’ve had successful B2B deals can help you navigate some of the trickier situations that may arise.

-“Organizations [need] to gain the 'bird’s eye' view of quality across their entire supply chain, and to make the necessary adjustments to ensure poor quality does not disrupt their end-to-end supply chain,” Humm said. “[They should] have open and honest conversations with their suppliers and CMOs such that they are using data to maintain objective dialogue about their quality related performance, and the next steps they should collectively be taking to replicate successes or fix issues.”
+“Organizations [need] to gain the bird’s-eye view of quality across their entire supply chain and to make the necessary adjustments to ensure poor quality does not disrupt their end-to-end supply chain,” Humm said. “[They should] have open and honest conversations with their suppliers and CMOs, such that they are using data to maintain objective dialogue about their quality-related performance and the next steps they should collectively be taking to replicate successes or fix issues.”